zenoss/query/README.md

 Resources
 ----

-  The /chart resource has been removed from this release.
+  The /chart resource has been removed from the API.

   - `POST /query/performance` - return the performance metrics that match the search criteria.
 The results are the same as for the get request below, the difference is that instead of specifying the criteria as query parameters the criteria is specified as an JSON object in the POST data.
 The JSON structure that is supported on this POST call follows the following format:

         {
             "start"                : "<datetime>",
             "end"                  : "<datetime>",
             "returnset"            : exact | last | <undefined>
+            "downsample"           : request default for downsample over all metrics, "downsampleMultiplier" : approximate number of datapoints to retrieve from backend for each data point requested.
-            "secondsPerBucket" : request default for secondsPerBucket over all metrics, "tags"       : request default for tags over all metrics "grouping"   : <integer> specifies the bucket size that values are grouped into to align data from multiple metrics that are created at essentially random times "metrics" : [
+            "tags"                 : request default for tags over all metrics "grouping"             : <integer> specifies the bucket size that values are grouped into to align data from multiple metrics that are created at essentially random times
+            "metrics" : [
                 {
                     "metric"      : "<metric name>",
-                    "name"        : a friendly name for the metric - if supplied, will be returned in place of "metric" in the results, "id"          : a caller-defined tag for the series, "aggregator"  : "<aggregator>" valid values are "avg", "min", "max", and "sum", "secondsPerBucket"  : "<secondsPerBucket>", This determines the size (in seconds) of the "buckets" used for downsampling and aligning the results.
+                    "name"        : a friendly name for the metric - if supplied, will be returned in place of "metric" in the results.
+Name can be used to specify the series as a participant in a calculated expression (see "expression" below)
+                    "id"          : a caller-defined tag for the series, "aggregator"  : "<aggregator>" valid values are "avg", "min", "max", and "sum", "downsample"  : "<downsample>", This determines the size (in seconds) of the "buckets" used for downsampling and aligning the results.
                     "rate"        : true or false,
                     "rateOptions" : { // optional
                         "counter"        : true or false,